minhthanh3145/CS420/HW02/README.md

     **visit them following their ascending index ordering**.
 - Use relative paths for the input and output file and do not change their names.
 Your program needs these requirements to be graded automatically.

-An example of the input graph and its corresponding files **input.txt** and **output.txt** Graph input.txt output.txt Note
-5
-0 3 0
-0 2 0 0 1
-0 0 5 0 6
-0 0 0 3 0
-0 1 0 0 0
-0 0 0 1 0

-0 1 4 2 3
-0 4 3

-Another example with the same input graph yet a different pair of source – destination and a different search strategy.
-Graph input.txt output.txt Note
-5
-**3 0 1**
-0 2 0 0 1
-0 0 5 0 6
-0 0 0 3 0
-0 1 0 0 0
-0 0 0 1 0

- 3 1 2 4
-No path is found.